useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 Explanation of values:

-* `Direct Deployment`: If `true` the package was manually (directly) deployed to the Agent.
-If `false`, the Package is deployed through at minimum one group.
-If a Package is available through a group and as a direct deployment, it will be `true` until the deployment gets deleted.
+* `Direct Deployment`: If `true` the package was manually (directly) deployed to the agent.
+If `false`, the package is deployed through at least one group.
+If a package is available through a group and as a direct deployment, it will be `true` until the deployment gets deleted.
 Then it will turn to `false` and is deployed through the group.
-* `Deployed`: `true` if the package was successfully deployed on the Agent, otherwise `false`.
+* `Deployed`: `true` if the package was successfully deployed on the agent, otherwise `false`.
 * `Expected Return (Value)`: Is the value specified for the package itself.
 Defines when a package is considered successfully deployed (more info at [When is a package successfully deployed](#when-is-a-package-successfully-deployed)).